SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Initialization.md

 if anonymousCreature == nil {
     print("The anonymous creature couldn't be initialized") }
-// 打印 "The anonymous creature couldn't be initialized"
+// 打印 "The anonymous creature couldn't be initialized"。
 ```

 <!--